rich-lab/hodux/README.md

 ): (classComponent: C) => ConnectedComponent<V, OwnProps>
 ```

-A HOC wrapper of `useSelector` to connect store state to the class components, and is only for class components.
+An HOC wrapper of `useSelector` to connect store state to the class components, and is only for class components.

 `connect` accepts two parameters: